Grampound with Creed

-Grampound With Creed is bordered by St Stephen-in-Brannel parish to the north, St Ewe parish to the east and Cuby parish to the south.
-On the west, the parish boundary follows the River Fal, which separates it from Probus parish.
-The population at the 2011 census was 682.
+Grampound with Creed is bordered by St Stephen-in-Brannel parish to the north, St Ewe parish to the east and Cuby parish to the south.
+On the west, the parish boundary generally follows the River Fal, which separates it from Probus parish.
+At the 2021 census the parish had a population of 850.

 History

-In medieval times, Creed was taxed as part of Tybesta, a manor mentioned in the Domesday Book under the name Tibesteu.
+In medieval times, Creed formed part of the manor of Tybesta, which was mentioned in the Domesday Book of 1087 under the name "Tibesteu".

-The parish has been in the Registration District of St Austell since 1837 and used to be in the St Austell Union for poor law parish relief.
-The population of Grampound with Creed parish was 638 in the 2001 census.
+Creed was an ancient parish in the Powder Hundred of Cornwall.
+The town of Grampound was established in the parish in Norman times and quickly overtook the small village of Creed in size.
+Grampound was made a borough in 1332.

+From the 17th century onwards, parishes were given various civil functions under the poor laws in addition to their original ecclesiastical functions.
+In Creed's case, such civil functions were performed separately for the area of the borough of Grampound and the rest of the parish.
+In 1866, the legal definition of 'parish' was changed to be the areas used for administering the poor laws, and so Grampound became a separate civil parish from Creed.
+Despite the split of the civil parish, Grampound remained part of the ecclesiastical parish of Creed.

+In 1983 the civil parishes of Creed and Grampound were merged into a new parish called "Grampound with Creed", effectively reuniting the ancient parish of Creed under a new name.

+Governance

+There are two tiers of local government covering Grampound with Creed, at parish and unitary authority level: Grampound with Creed Parish Council and Cornwall Council.
+The parish council meets at Grampound Town Hall.

 Churches

 The ecclesiastical parish is in the Deanery and Hundred of Powder and in the Diocese of Truro.
 The parish church is in Creed village and is dedicated to St Crida.
 Much of the church is medieval, but the three-stage battlemented tower was added in 1733 and contains two medieval bells.
 The other Anglican church in the parish stands in Grampound and is dedicated to St Nun.
 There were also Wesleyan Methodist and Bible Christian chapels in Grampound.